Services

 Read more about MOCSA’s educational programming or contact youthed@mocsa.org.

-Legal Assistance for Victims
+- Legal Support for Student Victims

-MOCSA’s legal services are focused on survivors of non-intimate partner violence.
 Cases involving intimate partner violence will be reviewed on a case-by-case basis.
-If you have a legal need that has occurred as a result of a sexual assault, please call 816-520-7602 and ask to speak with the Paralegal.
+If you have a legal need or are referring someone with a legal need that has occurred as a result of the sexual assault incident, please call or text the Paralegal at 816-520-7602.

 Counseling